 The therapy uses gentle movements designed to improve balance and posture, and offers relaxation on both land and in water.
 This therapy also has many cardiac benefits, such as gaining better control of breathing and increased strength of respiratory muscles.
 All of these benefits will help lead to more energy and provide a better way of life for the participant.
 For additional information on Ai Chi, please call 845-786-4457.

 A new Reiki component to the hospital’s massage therapy service has also been added.
 Deana Evangelista is a NYS licensed massage therapist and level I Reiki Master.
 She has additional certifications in medical massage, Swedish massage and therapeutic and relaxation touch.
 Deana is available by appointment during day and weekend hours.
 Massage increases tone and blood flow and decreases swelling and pain, which enables patients to get more from their rehabilitation program Massage also helps patients to relax, an added benefit.
 For additional information on Massage services at HHH, call 845-642-2036.

 Meditation has been proven to have significant benefits for patients in a rehabilitation setting.
 Many patients have reported that they feel that meditating at the end of their day helps manage their pain.
 Others report that they are sleeping better, are able to manage their anxiety throughout the day and feel more connected to their physical body in regards to noticing where they compensate for pain.

 The Meditation Program at HHH is ideal for everyone, from beginners to established meditation students, who seek peacefulness and well-being while building mindfulness and awareness.
 Participation is open to all patients, and a second class accommodates members of the community, whether or not they have been a rehabilitation patient.

-These therapies are available to in and outpatients with cardiac, pulmonary and orthopedic conditions, as well as to those with stroke, brain and spinal cord injuries.
+These therapies are also available to in and outpatients with cardiac, pulmonary and orthopedic conditions, as well as to those with stroke, brain and spinal cord injuries.
 After discharge from Helen Hayes Hospital, patients may continue with the complementary medicine program if they desire.

 Located in New York’s Hudson Valley, this programs serves patients from throughout the New York Metropolitan region, New Jersey and Connecticut.